greenelab/connectivity-search-manuscript/manuscript.md

 available on [GitHub](https://github.com/hetio/hetmatpy) and [PyPI](https://pypi.org/project/hetmatpy/) under the permissive BSD-2-Clause Plus Patent License.
 This package provides a matrix-based utilities for hetnets.

+TODO: improve flow and cohesion between software methods and results.

 ### DWPC null distribution

 To assess connectivity between a source and target node, we use the DWPC (degree-weighted path count) metric.